KilliannH/SecuredPlayerPlugin/README.md

 This was originaly a fork from rxlabz's audioplayer, but since the v1.1.0, it's also forked from the amazing team behind luanpotter's audioplayer.

 Again, all rewards go to luanpotter and rxlabz work for this plugin.
-A huge thanks for them.
+A huge thanks to them.

 This release allows developers to query a remote url via HTTP with an Authorization Header.